Table of Contents

 Lacewood Headcap

-The headstock is adorned with a striking lacewood head cap, adding a touch of elegance to the guitar’s appearance.
+A striking lacewood head cap adorns the headstock, adding a touch of elegance to the guitar’s appearance.

 Nut and Saddle

-The guitar features a synthetic bone nut and saddle.
-The weak point of the model, to be fair.
+The guitar features a synthetic bone nut and saddle, which is, to be fair, the model’s weak point.

 Rosewood Bridge